rajeshpillai/intro-to-zig/projects/wasm/canvas/particle-demo/README.md

 ## Getting Started

 ### 1. Build the WASM Binary
-Navigate to the `canvas` directory and run the build script:
+Navigate to the `particle-demo` directory and run the build script:
 ```bash
 ./build.sh
 ```